jwplayer/applicaster-docs/_drafts/subscriptions.md

 Notes
 - InPlayer and MPX don't support TVOD package.
-- Adobe: simply adding `adobe`, means adobe viewers are granted access to the video
+- Adobe: simply adding `adobe`, means Authenticated Adobe viewers are granted access to the video
 - Cleeng :
    -  Subscription offers start with `s` and transaction offers with `t`.
    - `_NL` is the Cleeng locale override.
 Cleeng automatically selects the proper locale (currency & amount).
 With `_NL`  you override that mechanism.